leoAshu/web3-essentials/README.md

 - **Value**
   - the value being transacted in Ether and fiat value
 - **Transaction Fee**
-  - amount paid to process the transaction in Ether and fiat value
+  - amount paid to process the transaction in native currency, ETH in this case
+  - paid by the sender
+  - paid to the validators ot blockchain nodes to process the transaction
 - **Gas Price**
   - cost per unit of gas spent for the transaction, in Ether and Gwei
 - **Gas Limit & Usage by Txn**